Clearview Stoves Reviewed and Compared

 Clearview Stoves, Ludlow

 Are you thinking of buying a Clearview stove?
-Are Clearview Stoves the best of the best?
-Or is this a brand resting on its laurels?
+Is this brand the best of the best?

 There are certain brands that people migrate toward when money is abundant.
 “What’s the best?”, they ask.
 “What do all the other wealthy people have?”
 Not necessarily a bad strategy – saves research time and there has to be a good reason all the posh people have them?
 I bought a pair of posh wellies and they leaked within the year – turns out production moved to China - so blindly following the pack does not always work.

-Clearview stoves is that “premier” brand in the stove world and the Clearview Pioneer 400 is their flagship stove.
+Clearview stoves are based in Ludlow in the UK and is that “premier” brand in the stove world and the Clearview Pioneer 400 is their flagship stove.
 Step into the stereotypical, affluent home and you will likely find Aga and Clearview mixing it with Land Rover, aforementioned Hunter wellies and Farrow and Ball.